 An investment fund faced the expropriation of one of their subsidiaries, a multi-billion valued international financial institution.
 It was initiated by a government on grounds of an alleged breach of certain financial security terms as prescribed by the National Bank of the country.
 The client vehemently denied the mere existence of a possible insolvency and needed to gather evidence to prove that the expropriation was unlawful.
 BFI assisted in the valuation, the quantum of damages, as well as the settlement agreements being a member of the international court-appointed arbitration committee.

-One of the shareholders of a Dutch industrial company asked us to assist in the dispute between the shareholders and the procedure and execution of the valuation.
+BFI supported a main shareholder of a Dutch industrial company in the dispute between this shareholder and the other group of shareholder.
+The dispute resulted in a procedure at the Enterprise Chamber of the Court of Appeal Amsterdam.
 We performed the fair value analysis and assisted the shareholder and its legal team in the proceedings.

-A team of trustees and judges wished to understand the causes of the bankruptcy of a subsidiary of a multi-billion international company.
+A team of trustees and judges wished to understand the causes of the business failure of a subsidiary of a multi-billion international company.
 BFI was asked to reconstruct the ten-year process that had led to the bankruptcy.
-A holistic approach was chosen to get an understanding of financial and strategic decision making by former board members and shareholders, as well as to comprehend the leadership culture.
-Our clients wanted to use our insights to evaluate a possible D&O liability claim.
+A holistic approach was chosen to get an understanding of financial and strategic decision making by the company, as well as to comprehend the leadership culture.

 BFI was asked to assist in a multi-stakeholder corporate conflict involving hundreds of companies.
 Using Harvard-negotiation techniques as well as our own survey platform and e-discovery software we were able to get a clear understanding of parties involved in the conflict, as well the respective positions of the parties.
 Using these insights, we were able to design and implement a roadmap for resolution involving all parties in the decision-making process.